ABC-Engine/ABC-Game-Engine/README.md

 # Under Construction 🚧
 This project is still under construction and is in the pre-release stage.
 Significant changes will be made that might break things.
 We apologize for the inconvenience.
+# Ease of use
+The idea for this project is that it would be so intuitive to use that it would be feasible to learn rust through this game engine.
+Learning is often made better when you can make something easily visible rather than manipulating data and we want to provide that opportunity in rust.
 # Console-Renderer
 A unique renderer that displays through ASCII characters in the terminal.
 (This is subject to change and this soon will be a legacy feature, the main renderer will soon be [Lumenpyx](https://github.com/ABC-Engine/lumenpyx))